Mel-A-M/adb-converged-db/json/json.md

 The parameters you are providing are as follows

 - table_name: This will be the new table's name
 - credential_name: This is the credential that has access to the Object Storage location.
+This name was defined as part of the CREATE_CREDENTIAL sql.
 - file_uri_list: This is the file location.
 It can be specified in several formats see the [documentation](.https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/file-uri-formats.html) for details.
 - format: This describes the format for the data in the file.
 In this example you are specifying a rejectlimit, but you could also specify record separators and other information depending on the format of your file.
 See the [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/format-options.html) for more details on the available formats.
 - column_list: A comma-delimited list of column names and data types for the external table.